 Centre for Historical Archaeology

 The Centre for Historical Archaeology is the UK’s only research institution dedicated to the archaeological study of the past 500 years.
 The CHA strives to foster productive and exciting scholarly discussion and debate on the recent past.
 We coordinate interdisciplinary and holistic research, while mentoring our postgraduate students as teachers and researchers.
-We aim to nurture a highly engaged community of historically-minded archaeologists and archaeologically-minded historians interested primarily in the social issues that cross-cut our various theoretical, temporal and geographical specialties.
+We aim to nurture a highly engaged community of historically-minded archaeologists and archaeologically-minded historians interested primarily in the material and social issues that cross-cut our various theoretical, temporal and geographical specialties.

 What is historical archaeology?

 The CHA takes historical archaeology to mean the study of the past 500 hundred years, but embraces comparison with other historical periods.
 Drawing upon archaeological, archival, and oral data sets, historical archaeologists combine multiple lines of evidence to foster sophisticated and complex perspectives on the past.
-These perspectives relate directly to issues that continue to colour the world in which we live, such as social inequality, conflict, and identity.
-Members of the CHA practice local, regional, national and international archaeologies, with particular expertise in English and North American archaeologies and histories.
+Members of the CHA practice local, regional, national and international archaeologies.
+We focus on themes which have relevance in contemporary societies, such as social inequality, identity, conflict, and heritage.
 The CHA’s flagship projects is Professor Sarah Tarlow’s Criminal Corpses Project.
+Check out our research and recent graduates pages for the diverse array of topics, approaches, and sources that is historical archaeology!

 History and Goals of the CHA